naveengoyal1503/autoplugin-ai/plugins/AffiliateLink_Booster/README.md

 # AffiliateLink Booster

 ## Description
-AffiliateLink Booster automatically converts specified keywords in your WordPress posts and pages into your affiliate links, helping you increase affiliate revenue effortlessly.
-It also tracks click counts for each keyword affiliate link to give you basic analytics.

----
+AffiliateLink Booster is a WordPress plugin that helps affiliate marketers and bloggers increase their revenue by automatically cloaking affiliate links, tracking clicks, and displaying affiliate discount banners to visitors.

 ## Features

-- Automatically convert keywords to affiliate links in post/page content.
+- Cloak affiliate URLs using a shortcode to create clean, easy-to-manage links
-- Track clicks on each affiliate link to monitor performance.
+- Track clicks on affiliate links to measure performance
+- Display a customizable affiliate discount banner on posts/pages
-- Easy settings page to manage keywords and corresponding affiliate URLs.
+- Simple backend interface to manage affiliate links
-- Lightweight and self-contained without external dependencies.
+- Freemium model: basic features free, advanced analytics and auto discount updates with premium subscription

 ## Installation

-1. Upload the `affiliate-link-booster.php` file to your `/wp-content/plugins/` directory.
+1. Upload the `affiliate-link-booster.php` file to your WordPress `/wp-content/plugins/` directory.
-2. Activate the plugin through the WordPress Plugins menu.
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to **Settings > AffiliateLink Booster** to configure your keywords and affiliate URLs.
+3. Navigate to the AffiliateLink Booster admin menu to add your affiliate URLs.

 ## Setup

-- Enter your keywords as comma-separated words or phrases.
-- Enter the affiliate URLs matching the keywords in the same order, comma-separated.
+- Enter one affiliate URL per line in the admin settings page and save.
-- Save changes.
+- Use the shortcode `[alb_afflink url="https://affiliateurl.com"]Link Text[/alb_afflink]` inside posts or pages to create cloaked links.
+- The plugin will auto-redirect users through a tracking URL and count clicks.
+- The discount banner shows automatically on any single post/page to encourage conversions.

 ## Usage

-- Once configured, specified keywords in your posts and pages will automatically hyperlink to your affiliate URLs.
+- To add an affiliate link in your post, insert the shortcode like:

+  [alb_afflink url="https://example.com/?ref=123"]Buy Product[/alb_afflink]

+- The link will appear as a normal hyperlink but will route clicks via the plugin for tracking and cloaking.
-- Clicks on these links are tracked and displayed in the plugin settings page for review.
+- Visit the plugin settings page to manage your tracked affiliate URLs.

 ---

-## Premium / Future Enhancements
-- Bulk keyword import/export.
-- Link cloaking and shortening.
-- Advanced analytics and reporting dashboard.
-- Integration with popular affiliate networks.

----

-Use AffiliateLink Booster to monetize your WordPress content efficiently by turning your text naturally into revenue streams with minimal effort.
+Enhance your affiliate marketing game and boost profits seamlessly with AffiliateLink Booster.